netsys-lab/bittorrent-over-scion/README.md

 - [x] Support Dht based peer discovery
 - [ ] Support magnet links
 - [ ] Support multi-file torrents
+- [ ] Support multiple torrents by one running instance
+- [ ] Support TCP and SCION connections depending on peer information
+- [ ] Add a GUI on top of the command line client

 ## License
 This project is licensed under the GPLv3 license.
 However, for accurate information regarding license and copyrights, please check individual files.